 The District entered into a capital lease agreement with option to purchase, with quarterly payments in March, June, September, and December of each year, with principal maturing through December 2022.
-Future minimum lease payments are as follows:
+As of June 30, 2021 the District has paid off the lease in full in advance of maturity.